 Floor washdown scales are durable and can handle bigger, heavier loads.
 Adam scales are also packed with more features.
 Our Warrior series is IP66 rated, can checkweigh, count parts, perform dynamic and percentage weighing, and more.
 Floor scales are great because they’re very versatile, allowing you to use a single scale to perform multiple functions.
 The Warrior series has optional relay triggers, so you can connect the scale to other devices to make large weighing tasks easier.
 These scales are often used in food processing areas, commercial warehouses and dockyards for weighing items in bulk.

 Retail washdown scales are compact and legal for trade.
 They offer all the usual functions of approved scales, such as a display that shows weight, price per unit and total cost, a rear-mounted display that customers can see, and portability for convenience.
-Our WBZ retail scale is IP66 rated in addition to its price computing applications and is perfect for weighing groceries, fruit and vegetables on market stalls.

 Which industries use washdown scales?